-&lt;sup>12 UNAIDS/WHO, Report on the global HIV/AIDS epidemic, Geneva, 2002.
+12 UNAIDS/WHO, Report on the global HIV/AIDS epidemic, Geneva, 2002.

-UNAIDS/WHO, Report on the global HIV/AIDS epidemic, Geneva, 2000.
+13 UNAIDS/WHO, Report on the global HIV/AIDS epidemic, Geneva, 2000.

-&lt;sup>14 WHO/AFRO, TB surveillance report, Brazzaville, 2001.
+14 WHO/AFRO, TB surveillance report, Brazzaville, 2001.

-Violence against women is any act of gender-based violence that results in, or is likely to result in physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, in private and public life (1993 UN Declaration on the elimination of all forms of violence against women).
+15 Violence against women is any act of gender-based violence that results in, or is likely to result in physical, sexual or psychological harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, in private and public life (1993 UN Declaration on the elimination of all forms of violence against women).
 It includes rape, battering, homicide, incest, psychological abuse, forced prostitution, female trafficking, forced marriage, female abduction and sexual slavery.

-&lt;sup>16 World Bank, Engendering development, Washington, D.C., 2001.
+16 World Bank, Engendering development, Washington, D.C., 2001.

-Immediate health complications: pain, shock, acute urinary retention, injury to adjacent tissues, risk of transmission of blood-borne infections leading to death.
+17 Immediate health complications: pain, shock, acute urinary retention, injury to adjacent tissues, risk of transmission of blood-borne infections leading to death.
 Long-term complications are dysmenorrhoea, dyspareunia, sexual dysfunction, chronic pelvic infection, vesico-vaginal fistulae, prolonged and obstructed labour, psychological and social consequences.
 WHO, 2000.

-&lt;sup>18 WHO, Female genital mutilation: a handbook for frontline workers, Geneva, 2000.
+18 WHO, Female genital mutilation: a handbook for frontline workers, Geneva, 2000.

+19 UNHCR, Report on refugees and internally displaced persons, Geneva, 2000.

+20 Women in prison, elderly women in nursing homes, psychiatric hospital, etc.

-16. In armed conflicts, 80% of the refugees or internally displaced persons are women and children who have special health needs.
-Women with disabilities and in specialized institutions live in difficult situations that require specific interventions.
-These include access to reproductive health services, psychosocial support, care and rehabilitation services.
-A minimum package of public health services in emergency situations has been developed by WHO to address some of these problems.
+minimum package of public health services in emergency situations has been developed by WHO to address some of these problems.21